 Plans, ironically, are something that Fuentes seems to fundamentally loathe.
 Schemers, is how he often calls mainstream conservative figures during his live streamings.
 “Trying to control their little worlds.”
 Anyone familiar with Christopher Nolan’s version of the Joker doesn’t need him to complete the reference.
 I just try to show the schemers how pathetic their attempts to control things really are!
 Behind the jokes and provocative rants, Fuentes’ somewhat sinister, less explicit agenda, like Heath Ledger’s Joker, seems to rest on an underlying hidden desire to disrupt rather than conserve.
 Aside from clear anti-Semitic and white-identitarian rhetoric, his hardcore conservatism and traditional Christian stance on social issues are fueled more by a desire to stir things up, than to restore America’s more conservative traditional history.

 But the same doesn’t necessarily have to be said about all of his followers, nor for those who stand for some of the same things that he does.
-Yes, it is true that their tactics, at first glance, look a lot more like those of Antifa than the typical college conservative, but the analogy doesn’t withstand when it comes to their motivations.
-Some, for sure, maybe most—but not all.
-Although it’s tempting to look at any one of them, the Groypers, and see only the desire to riot and cause widespread disruption in their eyes, one can’t help but think that somewhere beneath the surface, in-between chants of “America First” and borderline-acceptable style of questioning; underneath all the hecklings and occasional smearings; lurks, somewhat of a desperate need for belonging.
+Yes, it is true that the Groypers’ tactics, at first glance, look a lot more like those of Antifa than the typical college conservative.
+But the comparison doesn’t withstand when it comes to their motivations.
+Some, sure, maybe most—but not all.
+Although it’s tempting to look at any one of them, the Groypers, and see only the desire to riot and cause widespread disruption in their eyes, one can’t help but think that somewhere beneath the surface, in-between chants of ‘America First’ and borderline-acceptable style of questioning; underneath all the hecklings and occasional smearings; lurks, somewhat of a desperate need for belonging.